Overview

 What are mechanical circulatory support devices (MCSD)?

 Mechanical circulatory support devices help your heart pump blood.
 They are mechanical pumps that move blood out of your heart and into your blood vessels.
-These pumps are either implanted in the chest or connected to your heart via tubes.
+These pumps are implanted in the chest and connected to your heart via tubes.

 Left ventricular assist device (LVAD)